 Including key terms, discussion questions, and “toolbox” sections highlighting advice for pre-service K–12 teachers, this text is an essential resource for undergraduate and graduate students in teacher education.

-Foreword Ann E. Lopez Chapter 1: Disrupting the Weaponization of Difference with Intentionality: What it Means to Be an Activist and Anti-Racist Educator Ardavan Eizadirad, Zuhra Abawi, and Andrew Campbell Chapter 2: Racism and Indigeneity: (En)countering and Teaching to Resistance in the Classroom Anna-Leah King, Kathleen O’Reilly, and Angela Weenie Chapter 3: “Off-the Record”: Educational Insights from Hip Hop Cultural Workers in Canada Melissa Proietti, Bronwen Low, Cody Coyote, Michael McGuire, Ashley Perez, Rup Sidhu, and Jimmy Baptiste Chapter 4: Forging Racial Solidarities in Education: A Duoethnography of Juxtaposing Racial Experiences Alicia F. Noreiga and Sara Marie Nason Chapter 5: From Inshallah to Ojalá: Counter-hegemonic imaginings of an Anti-racist present Mary Carmen Lara-Villanueva and Zainab Zafar Chapter 6: Reconciling of ‘Girl’ and Adulthood: Centering the Learning Experience of Black Females in Canadian Education Sewsen Igbu Chapter 7: “What Is the Right Thing?”: Pre-service Teachers Concerns and Aspirations in Anti-racist Practice María del Carmen Rodríguez de France Chapter 8: Beyond the Teacher Diversity Gap: Teacher Inauthenticity as Illusory Performance Alyssa Tyghter Chapter 9: Ethnodramatic Inqueery: Queering Arts Based Research Patrick Tomczyk Chapter 10: The Anglicization of Names in the Classroom: A Tool for Assimilation Sunandha Shanmugaraj Chapter 11: Transformative Learning and Leadership: White teachers’ Journey for Becoming an Anti-Racist/Activist Patricia Briscoe and Carolyn Shields Chapter 12: Disrupting Anti-Racist Educational Experiences for Black Students through Decolonization and Sensemaking in Teacher Education Programs Wendy Mackey Chapter 13: A Love Letter to Activists Jessalynn Tsang and Yara Kodershah Chapter 14: Decentering Whiteness in Teacher Education Programs: Seeing Beyond the Guise of ‘Diversity and Inclusion’ Saba Alvi, Shelina Adatia, and Mimi Masson Chapter 15: Dear community of Anti-Racist Activist Educators Ardavan Eizadirad
+Foreword Ann E. Lopez Chapter 1: Disrupting the Weaponization of Difference with Intentionality: What it Means to Be an Activist and Anti-Racist Educator Ardavan Eizadirad, Zuhra Abawi, and Andrew Campbell Chapter 2: Racism and Indigeneity: (En)countering and Teaching to Resistance in the Classroom Anna-Leah King, Kathleen O’Reilly, and Angela Weenie Chapter 3: “Off-the Record”: Educational Insights from Hip Hop Cultural Workers in Canada Melissa Proietti, Bronwen Low, Cody Coyote, Michael McGuire, Ashley Perez, Rup Sidhu, and Jimmy Baptiste Chapter 4: Forging Racial Solidarities in Education: A Duoethnography of Juxtaposing Racial Experiences Alicia F. Noreiga and Sara Marie Nason Chapter 5: From Inshallah to Ojalá: Counter-hegemonic imaginings of an Anti-racist present Mary Carmen Lara-Villanueva and Zainab Zafar Chapter 6: Reconciling of ‘Girl’ and Adulthood: Centering the Learning Experience of Black Females in Canadian Education Sewsen Igbu Chapter 7: “What Is the Right Thing?”: Pre-service Teachers Concerns and Aspirations in Anti-racist Practice María del Carmen Rodríguez de France Chapter 8: Beyond the Teacher Diversity Gap: Teacher Inauthenticity as Illusory Performance Alyssa Tyghter Chapter 9: Ethnodramatic Inqueery: Queering Arts Based Research Patrick Tomczyk Chapter 10: My Name is Sunandha, Not Sunny: Exploring the Colonization and Assimilation of Tamil Names in the Classroom Sunandha Shanmugaraj Chapter 11: Transformative Learning and Leadership: White teachers’ Journey for Becoming an Anti-Racist/Activist Patricia Briscoe and Carolyn Shields Chapter 12: Disrupting Anti-Racist Educational Experiences for Black Students through Decolonization and Sensemaking in Teacher Education Programs Wendy Mackey Chapter 13: A Love Letter to Activists Jessalynn Tsang and Yara Kodershah Chapter 14: Decentering Whiteness in Teacher Education Programs: Seeing Beyond the Guise of ‘Diversity and Inclusion’ Saba Alvi, Shelina Adatia, and Mimi Masson Chapter 15: Dear community of Anti-Racist Activist Educators Ardavan Eizadirad

 About the Editors